Create a Website Account - Manage notification subscriptions, save form progress and more.

 Septic Systems Page

 If there is an existing principal use on the property, such as a house, you may be eligible to live in an RV on your property for up to 6 months in a calendar year with an approved temporary use permit.
 You may also live in an RV while a principal use is being constructed with an approved temporary use permit.
+Recreational vehicles accessory to a principal permitted use may not be rented out.

 Temporary Use Permit (PDF)